ThatOne2/LearningGRPCAgain/README.md

 Step 3.
 There are some code you just have to write to set up the server.
 See in server/main.go.
 (There are many ways to tweak this but if you have never done this before just follow along) Be very aware of the naming if you have changed the Service name in the proto.
-If you did you will have t put in your services name into :
+If you did you will have to put in your services name into :

 (CoolName._something_ here is something I have made to refer to the proto files.
 See in server/main.go to understand why this is)